Emerald at a Glance

 Where are the finest Emeralds found?+

-The world's most prized Emeralds come from Colombia, particularly the Muzo, Chivor, and Coscuez mines, which produce stones with an unmatched vivid grass-green color.
-Zambia is the second most important source, producing Emeralds with a slightly bluish-green tone and excellent clarity.
-Brazil, Zimbabwe, and Madagascar also contribute to the global supply.
-Colombian Emeralds command the highest prices due to their superior color saturation, though Zambian material is increasingly valued for its clarity and durability.
+The best Emeralds come from Colombia — specifically the Muzo, Chivor, and Coscuez mines — and their vivid grass-green color is unmatched.
+Zambia is the second most important source, producing stones with a slightly bluer green and often better clarity.
+Brazil, Zimbabwe, and Madagascar also produce Emeralds.
+Colombian stones command the highest prices because of their color, though Zambian material has been gaining recognition for its clarity and toughness.